Faithlife/styled-ui/catalog/bootstrap/components.md

 Most Bootstrap 4 components can be used in existing projects, courtesy of [Reactstrap](https://reactstrap.github.io/).

-The Bootstrap CSS reset (named reboot) is scoped to a div,which is automatically rendered when using a Bootstrap component.
-If the reset div is already present in a parent component, it won't be rendered twice (React Context is used to detect this condition).
+Note: Bootstrap components expect an opinionated CSS reset to be present.
+When using a component from this library, it will be automatically wrapped in an outer container element with the CSS reset styles applied to it.
+If the component contains other Bootstrap components (e.g. a group of form elements), only the outer-most component will be wrapped.

 ```react
 showSource: false